Winter Entry Application Instructions

-Students must apply and be admitted to the Winter Entry Program.
-Winter Entry is not a transfer program, so applicants will only be considered if they have not matriculated into a degree-seeking program at another institution prior to January 2022.
+Winter Entry is not a transfer program, so applicants will only be considered if they have not matriculated into a degree-seeking program at another institution prior to January 2023.
 Any student who has matriculated at another institution but is interested in Drexel should review information about applying as a transfer student.

-Applicants can view the list of undergraduate majors for which they can apply on our Undergraduate Majors page.
-It is important to note that the following majors are not eligible for the WEP program:
+View the list of undergraduate majors available at Drexel.
+It is important to note that the following majors are not eligible for the Winter Entry Program:

 - Animation and Visual Effects